rougebros/dorr/README.md

 ## Introduction

-**What happens when human interactions, needs, and experiences are scattered across different platforms?**
+What happens when human interactions, needs, and experiences are scattered across different platforms?

-When every platform—**social media, marketplaces, rating systems, and to-do lists**—operates in isolation?
+When every platform—social media, marketplaces, rating systems, and to-do lists—operates in isolation?

-🚀 **DORR (Definitions of Ranked Rates)** unifies these scattered elements into a structured framework.
+🚀 **DORR (Definitions of Ranked Rates)** aims to unify these scattered elements into a structured framework.

-It transforms **thoughts, needs, and actions** into **organized, visual, and collaborative journeys**—using **color-coded categories, decentralized ratings, and AI-assisted workflows.**
+It transforms **thoughts, needs, and actions** into organized, visual, and collaborative journeys—**using color-coded categories, decentralized ratings, and AI-assisted workflows.**

-DORR is **not just an app—it is a structured way to connect, act, and solve problems**—whether among communities, friends, or even between our future and past individual selves.
+But **DORR** is more than just a tool—**it’s a living framework, a unified and nonlinear language that enables people (and AI) to rank, organize, and collaborate with meaning.**

+It’s **an open-source, evolving ecosystem** where human and AI interactions **aren't just stored but structured**—bridging the past, present, and future, whether **among communities, friends, LLMs or even between different versions of the self**.

 ---